“Staying Connected, Staying Safe”

 People with autism will be exempt from new rules insisting everyone must wear a face covering on public transport.

 Organisations that can you help you to manage your finances while you are at home

-Turn2Us is a national charity helping people when times get tough.
+A national charity helping people when times get tough.
 They provide financial support to help people get back on track during Covid-19 and in the future.

 Lots of places are trying to support you to stay at home.
 See what's on offer in your area.

 Be visible when you want to be.
 Wearing the Hidden Disabilities Sunflower discreetly indicates to people around you including staff, colleagues and health professionals that you may need additional support, help or a little more time.
 The website has a range of affordable cards and lanyards which you can buy for yourself or your young person - hiddendisabilitiesstore.com